 Once you’ve created your new campaigns, insert new rows below each campaign for each additional ad group you want to build.
 Associate each of these new ad groups with the correct campaign by matching the “new C1” “new C2” campaign ID (in blue below).

 - Leave the ad group IDs blank & create a new ad group name.
 The system will recognize an ad group is associated with a particular campaign via the nesting order & matching your campaign ID.

-- In the example below, @baristabar has created two new ad groups for each campaign (one within the main campaign row in red, one as an additional nested ad group in blue).
+- In the example to the right, @baristabar has created two new ad groups for each campaign (one within the main campaign row in red, one as an additional nested ad group in blue).
 Pro tip: ad groups must have the same campaign objective as their parent campaign.